Georg Simmel: On flirtation

 In his multi-layered essay, "Women, Sexuality & Love", published in 1923, Simmel discusses flirtation as a generalized type of social interaction.
 According to Simmel, "to define flirtation as simply a 'passion for pleasing' is to confuse the means to an end with the desire for this end."
 The distinctiveness of the flirt lies in the fact that she awakens delight and desire by means of a unique antithesis and synthesis: through the alternation of accommodation and denial.
 In the behavior of the flirt, the man feels the proximity and interpenetration of the ability and inability to acquire something.
 This is in essence the "price."
 A sidelong glance with the head half-turned is characteristic of flirtation in its most banal guise.

 On fashion

 In the eyes of Simmel, fashion is a form of social relationship that allows those who wish to conform to the demands of a group to do so.
 It also allows some to be individualistic by deviating from the norm.
 There are many social roles in fashion and both objective culture and individual culture can have an influence on people.
 In the initial stage everyone adopts what is fashionable and those that deviate from the fashion inevitably adopt a whole new view of what they consider fashion.
 Ritzer wrote:

 This means that those who are trying to be different or "unique," are not, because in trying to be different they become a part of a new group that has labeled themselves different or "unique".

+Aesthetics and cultural history

+Simmel's work on European art history spans the Middle Ages to the early 20th century, including books on Goethe and Rembrandt and essays on artists from Michelangelo and Leonardo da Vinci to Auguste Rodin.
+He also wrote on art forms and media, aesthetics after Kant and Schopenhauer, and the sociology of art in modern culture.
+These are important to Simmel's view of society's modern forms.
+He used symbols, metaphors, tropes, and analogies exploring structures of mind and behavior.
+From 1901 he planned an unrealized volume integrating his philosophy of art, which he told philosopher Heinrich Rickert was a "burning" and "dominant interest".
+He asked Kantorowicz to edit his unpublished manuscripts posthumously.
+Suhrkamp Verlag issued many unknown texts in a 1989–2014 Gesamtausgabe (collected works).